MoazGehad/University-Ranking-Analysis/README.md

 # 🌍 University Ranking Analysis Project

-This project analyzes global university rankings over the past decade using a combination of Python, Excel, SQL, and Power BI to deliver insights for students exploring bachelor's/master’s opportunities abroad.
+This project analyzes global university rankings over the past decade using a combination of Python, Parse Hub, Excel, SQL, and Power BI to deliver insights for students exploring bachelor's/master’s opportunities abroad.

 ## 📁 Project Structure